 If you haven’t read The One and Only Ivan by Katherine Applegate, you are in for a real treat.
-The story is told from the perspective of Ivan, a silver back gorilla in a journal-like format.
+The story is told from the perspective of Ivan, a silverback gorilla in a journal-like format.
 The reader learns about Ivan’s past through flashbacks, his struggles in the present living in the small confined cage at the Exit 8 Big Top Mall and Video Arcade, and his dreams for the future.
-This post contains several teaching ideas to use with the book.
+This post contains several The One and Only Ivan activities and teaching ideas to use with the book.

 The anchor chart activity was such a hit with my students that I decided to make a similar activity for interactive notebooks.
 The activity contains four pockets naming the four places Ivan lived.
 Twenty-seven cards with details from the story settings are provided.
 Students can also write their own details on the blank page of cards included.

-In this print-and-go activity, students cut out the pockets and cards.
-Students fold the the left, right, and bottom flaps toward the back to form the pockets.
+In this print-and-go activity, students cut out their pockets and cards.
+Students fold the left, right, and bottom flaps toward the back to form the pockets.
 Students glued them into an interactive notebook.

-The One and Only Ivan Book Unit contains graphic organizers for an interactive notebook and game activities covering vocabulary, comprehension questions, constructive response writing, and skill practice.
+The One and Only Ivan Novel Study includes vocabulary practice, comprehension questions, constructed response writing, and skill practice.